A quantum monomer-dimer model on Penrose tilings: Averaging of the vison correlator

 We repeat the entire process until we get 500 paths for each of the path lengths $2, 4, 6, \ldots, 40$ in each of the regions $R_1$ and $R_2$.
 Finally, we use the five-fold rotational symmetry and the reflection symmetry to generate ten symmetry-related paths for every path.
 All the symmetry-related paths have the same value of the vison correlator in principle.
 However, because of the finite number of samples used in the Monte Carlo calculation, the symmetry-related paths give slightly different values of the correlator.
 We average $\langle \hat{V} (\Gamma) \rangle$ (without taking the absolute value) over these ten symmetry-related paths to increase the accuracy of our calculation.
 We sample the vison correlator for all these paths over $2\times 10^6$ maximal dimer coverings generated during the Monte Carlo calculation.
 This gives us the vison correlator for all the randomly generated paths.

 Now we explain the path-averaging procedure.
 Recall that the vison correlator $|\langle \hat{V} (\overline{\Gamma}) \rangle|$ is a function of not just the path length $|\overline{\Gamma}|$ (the number of links $\overline{\Gamma}$ intersects), but the entire path $\overline{\Gamma}$.
 To interpret the vison correlator as a function of the path length, we calculate the average of the vison correlator for all paths we generate that have the same path length.
-This is the path-averaged vison correlator plotted in~\cref{fig:vison}.
+This is the path-averaged vison correlator plotted in~\cref{fig:dimer-vison}(b).
 For a given path length, we also calculate the standard deviation of the vison correlator over paths of that given length.
+The hatched regions in \cref{fig:dimer-vison}(b) represent these standard deviations.
 We compute the standard error of the vison correlator for a particular path $\overline{\Gamma}$ from the standard deviation of the vison correlator of the ten paths that are symmetry-related to $\overline{\Gamma}$ (one of these ten paths is $\overline{\Gamma}$ itself).
-The hatched regions in \cref{fig:vison} represent these standard deviations.
-We compute the standard error of the vison correlator for a particular path $\overline{\Gamma}$ from the standard deviation of the vison correlator of the ten paths that are symmetry-related to $\overline{\Gamma}$ (one of these ten paths is $\overline{\Gamma}$ itself).
 We average these standard errors over paths of the same length to obtain the standard error of the path-averaged vison correlator---that is, the average of the errors gives the error of the average.
-We calculate the standard error of path-averages in a similar way in~\cref{fig:vison},~\cref{fig:fm-all}, and~\cref{supp-fig:vison-ed}.
+We calculate the standard error of path-averages in a similar way in~\cref{fig:dimer-vison}(b),~\cref{fig:fm-all}, and~\cref{supp-fig:vison-ed}.
 The error bars in these figures represent this standard error.